Here's why experts and lawmakers say you can't compare Black Lives Matter protesters to the US Capitol mob - KESQ

 Rioters believed a narrative deeply rooted in racist stereotypes that has been consistent throughout Trump’s administration and used by other politicians in the past 50 years, according to Haney López, who is a law professor at the University of California, Berkeley.

-“Mainly what they’re trying to trigger is a sense that dangerous persons of color are coming to take over the country,” said Haney López.
+“Mainly what they’re trying to trigger is a sense that dangerous persons of color are coming to take over the country,” Haney López said.

 “They believe it because in their hearts it feels true that this multi-racial coalition is taking power,” he added.
 “It’s just wrong to them that Black people in coalition with Latinos and Asian Americans and Whites should take power.”